Table of Contents

 Cannabis plants rely on iron to produce chlorophyll, which makes the plant maintain its green coloring matter.
 The green color plays a significant role in the absorption of light and carbon dioxide and converts it into food.
 Chlorophyll also aids in the absorption of nitrogen, which increases the leaves’ growth and development.

 The above processes can only run smoothly if there is enough supply of iron throughout the cannabis plant.
-Lack of iron makes the cannabis plant appear weak and malnourished.
+Lack of iron makes the marijuana plant appear weak and malnourished.
 This might also lead to stunted growth, reducing the yield of the plant resulting in significant losses.

 This article discusses multiple solutions and ways of identifying iron deficiency in cannabis plants.
 Peruse this article for detailed and fruitful information.